Potassium nitrate: Saltpeter

 caste.
-Saltpeter finds mention in Kautilya's Arthashastra (compiled 300 BC – 300 AD), which mentions using its poisonous smoke as a weapon of war, although its use for propulsion did not appear until medieval times.
+Saltpeter finds mention in Kautilya's Arthashastra (compiled 300 BCE – 300 CE), which mentions using its poisonous smoke as a weapon of war, although its use for propulsion did not appear until medieval times.

+Purification and production

 A purification process for potassium nitrate was outlined in 1270 by the chemist and engineer Hasan al-Rammah of Syria in his book al-Furusiyya wa al-Manasib al-Harbiyya (The Book of Military Horsemanship and Ingenious War Devices).
 In this book, al-Rammah describes first the purification of barud (crude saltpeter mineral) by boiling it with minimal water and using only the hot solution, then the use of potassium carbonate (in the form of wood ashes) to remove calcium and magnesium by precipitation of their carbonates from this solution, leaving a solution of purified potassium nitrate, which could then be dried.
 This was used for the manufacture of gunpowder and explosive devices.
 The terminology used by al-Rammah indicated the gunpowder he wrote about originated in China.

 At least as far back as 1845, nitratite deposits were exploited in Chile and California.